project-rootbox/project-rootbox.github.io/source/guide.rst

 This will create the directory and symlink it to ``$HOME/.rootbox``.

-Note that, as already mentioned above, **this directory must be on an ext4 file system**!
+Note that, as already mentioned above, **this directory must be on a file system with sparse file support**!

 If at any point in the future, you want to use a different workspace directory, you'll need to pass ``-f`` to force the reinitialization.